orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

   - GCC:    gcc/c-family/c-opts.cc in c_common_init_options()
   - Clang:  clang/lib/Basic/LangStandards.cpp in clang::getDefaultLanguageStandard() for LLVM 15 and newer
             clang/lib/Frontend/CompilerInvocation.cpp in CompilerInvocation::setLangDefaults() for LLVM 14
+* A LTS package in this overlay is a package that explicitly states in the build files that it is c++17 or C17 or earlier.
+A majority of packages in this overlay are LTS packages.
+* A rolling package in this overlay is a package that explicitly states in the build files that it is c++20 or C20 or newer.
+Hyprland is an example.
+The developers of Hyprland have build files that reference a rolling distro.
+This is partly why the counterpart to LTS is called a rolling compiler on this overlay.
+A few packages in this overlay require to switch to GCC 15 or LLVM 20 are considered rolling packages.
+* In this overlay, rolling packages get paired with rolling compilers.
+LTS packages get paired with LTS compilers.
+This is why the gcc_slot_ and llvm_slot_ USE flags and corresponding verify steps are provided to avoid linker issue and backtracking to miscategorized LTS/rolling packages.
+* A package without explicit C++ or C++ standard will fallback to the compiler default.
 * LTS compilers have the libstdc++ GLIBCXX_ versioned symbols, GPU stack compatibility, practically complete version of the C++ standard on both the *C++ compiler* and *C++ standard library*, and ensure that the userland is